An Interview with Ryan Belanger and Jennifer Street at Claro Advisors

 JS: Everyone senses that we’re at the end of the cycle, or top of the market, or however they want to phrase it.
 Clients seem tentative about entering the market, and for good reason.
 Folks are squeamish about investing cash and many with deep bull market gains are wondering how to reposition.
 We encourage them to have their long-term financial plan and goals inform their investment decisions and not let short term concerns derail their “fundamentals.”

-“With an industry that keeps changing, we notice that unique backgrounds [of our advisers] make use more able to adapt to changes and keep an open mind in problem solving.”
+“With an industry that keeps changing, we notice that unique backgrounds [of our advisors] make use more able to adapt to changes and keep an open mind in problem solving.”

 What is the biggest financial risk that you believe is being under-reported?